-By writing an acceptable M.S. thesis, a student demonstrates that he or she is capable of completing a well-defined, directed study of a limited problem and is capable of writing a relatively brief, coherent report summarizing the major objectives and results of the study.
+By writing an acceptable M.S. thesis, a student demonstrates that they can complete a well-defined, directed study of a limited problem and is capable of writing a relatively brief, coherent report summarizing the major objectives and results of the study.
 Although in most cases the thesis work will be publishable, this is not a requirement for the degree.

 Thesis Committee.
 The faculty committee for M.S. thesis students is comprised of the student's advisor and two or three additional acoustics faculty.
 All committee members must be approved by the Program Director.
-Although not required, it is sometimes helpful for the student to schedule a meeting with the committee prior to the defense in order to report progress or to obtain input and direction for the project.
+Although not required, it is sometimes helpful for the student to schedule a meeting with the committee prior to the final presentation in order to report progress or to obtain input and direction for the project.

-Upon completion of the thesis research, and after editorial review by the advisor, the student will supply the members of his or her committee with a clean draft copy of the thesis at least 2 weeks prior to the thesis defense.
-The student must then defend the thesis before the committee.
+Upon completion of the thesis research, and after editorial review by the advisor, the student will supply the members of his or her committee with a clean draft copy of the thesis at least 2 weeks prior to the thesis presentation.
+The student must then orally present the thesis to the committee and a public audience.
 Under very special circumstances, exceptions to this procedure may be granted by the Program Director.

-Thesis Defense.
+Thesis presentation.
 All master's thesis defenses are open to the public and students are urged to attend the defense presentations of their colleagues to gain an appreciation of the proceedings.
-The Acoustics Program Office must be notified at least 2 weeks prior to the scheduled thesis defense so that announcements of the defense can be circulated to faculty and students.
+The Acoustics Program Office must be notified at least 2 weeks prior to the scheduled thesis presentation so that announcements of the presentation can be circulated to faculty and students.
 A thesis presentation should emulate the presentation of a paper at a technical session of a professional society meeting.
 It should be presented in a definite time interval (typically 45 minutes).
 The talk should have been rehearsed to verify the time required and to refine the presentation.